OpenClassrooms-Student-Center/alumnis/content/students/karine.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Me former au développement ANDROID, et plus si affinités
+objective: Me former au développement ANDROID, et plus si affinités.

-short_description: J'aime apprendre, la programmation, la magie... quelques idées de programme ANDROID dans ce domaine.
+short_description: J'aime apprendre, la programmation, la magie... quelques idées de programme en tête.

 # don't touch that